JrobT/flyballers/README.md

 >
 > Congratulations on running your first Redwood CLI command!
 > From dev to deploy, the CLI is with you the whole way.
-> And there's quite a few commands at your disposal: `yarn redwood --help`.
+> And there's quite a few commands at your disposal: `yarn rw --help`.
 > For all the details, see the [CLI reference](https://redwoodjs.com/docs/cli-commands).

 #### Prisma and the database

-Redwood wouldn't be a full-stack framework without a database.
-It all starts with the schema.

 Redwood uses [Prisma](https://www.prisma.io/), a next-gen Node.js and TypeScript ORM, to talk to the database.
 Prisma's schema offers a declarative way of defining your app's data models.
 And Prisma [Migrate](https://www.prisma.io/migrate) uses that schema to make database migrations hassle-free: